top of page

 Ordinance

-Your in-person signature is needed by April 30 to get it on the November 2026 Ballot.
+In-person signatures are needed to get on the November 2026 Ballot.

-Ballot signature locations for registered Los Altos voters are in place.
+Ballot signature locations for registered Los Altos voters only.

 We Say | Public land deserves a public vote.